Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

     2)	Help Sherlock unlock Adler’s phone by using the ```putTEXT``` command over the textboxes.
 I hope you already know the password

+**Note:** The following 2 modules are not explicitly used in this workshop and are thus a part of Optional Learning.

 ### Module 3: Arithmetic Operations on Images

   * ####	Addition of Images: